-Our Walking Frames & Zimmer Frames For Sale
+Our Zimmer Frames & Walking Frames For Sale

-At Mobility Rentals & Sales, we have a quality selection of walking frames for sale, zimmer frames, crutches & walking sticks for sale all covered by our price beat guarantee.
+At Mobility Rentals & Sales, we have a quality selection of walking stick, zimmer frames, crutches & walking frames for sale all covered by our price beat guarantee.
 Our mobility walkers, zimmer frames, wheelie walkers and crutches are available for hire in Brisbane & the Gold Coast, and for sale Australia wide.

 Shop online or visit our showroom in Woodridge, Brisbane to view our full range.